 Think tank: Institute for Government

-This report from UK think tank the Institute for Government assesses the Commission for Smart Government’s ‘four steps’ for reform.
+This report from UK think tank the Institute for Government examines what is treasury ‘orthodoxy’ and whether it is a problem for government.

 This report examines accusations that rigid beliefs – an ‘orthodoxy’ – shape the Treasury’s economic thinking, with former prime minister Liz Truss and her allies attacking the department for being ideologically anti-growth and anti-democratic in the way it worked with ministers.